Genivia/ugrep/README.md

             When FILE is a `-', standard input is read.
 This option may be repeated.
     --ignore-files[=FILE]
-            Ignore files and directories matching the globs in each FILE when encountered in recursive searches.
+            Ignore files and directories matching the globs in each FILE that is encountered in recursive searches.
 The default FILE is `.gitignore'.
 Matching files and directories located in the directory tree rooted at a FILE's location are ignored by temporarily overriding the --exclude and --exclude-dir globs.
-            Note that files and directories specified as ugrep FILE arguments are not ignored.
+            Files and directories that are explicitly specified as command line arguments are never ignored.
 This option may be repeated.
     -g GLOB, --glob=GLOB
             Search only files whose name matches GLOB, same as --include=GLOB.
             When GLOB is preceded by a `!' or a `^', skip files whose name